-GEOG 210 Fundamentals of Digital Mapping 3.00 Introduces the basic knowledge required to work with digital maps.
+Introduces the basic knowledge required to work with digital maps.
 General and specialized online and desktop mapping options are discussed, and an introduction to the geo-spatial technologies, including Geographic Information Systems (GIS), Global Positioning Systems (GPS) and Remote Sensing is emphasized.
-The potential uses of those technologies in the areas such as environmental studies, forestry, marketing, demographics, and utilities are also of urban and regional planning.
+The potential uses of those technologies in the areas such as environmental studies, forestry, marketing, demographics, and utilities are also presented.

+GEOG 244 Planning the Human Environment 3.00 The course introduces students to the theory and practice of urban and regional planning.
 Examines the means and ways of managing land resources with respect to enhancing the use of land for residential, commercial, industrial and agricultural purposes.
 The course focuses on comprehensive planning, planning strategies, planning analysis, regulatory systems and the preservation and conservation of land resources for future generations and for aesthetic purposes.
 The ecological implications of development on natural resources is pivotal in the course in order to explain and analyze growth management practices in urban and rural communities.
 Offered occasionally.